picandocodigo/List-Category-Posts/readme.txt

 = 0.31 =
  * Pull request from @cfoellmann, adds testing environment and Travis CI integration.
 Awesomeness.
+ * When searching for a thumbnail, if there's no thumbnail on the post but there's a YouTube video, display the YouTube video thumbnail. (wordpress.org/support/topic/youtube-thumbnail)

 = 0.30.3 =
  * Bugfix release, fixes current category for post/page